Virgin Hotels Las Vegas: Design and renovations

-Virgin Hotels Las Vegas has a modern design with a desert oasis theme.
+Virgin Hotels Las Vegas has a desert oasis theme.
 The design phase was underway in June 2018.
 Renovation work was originally scheduled to begin and end in 2019, but the amount of work was increased as additional improvements were deemed necessary.
 During the first year of ownership, Bosworth and the other owners observed how the Hard Rock operated, which helped them in their renovation plans.
 The design changes increased the cost of renovations from $150 million to $200 million.
 In April 2019, it was announced that the renovation project would now begin in February 2020, with a grand opening celebration at the end of the year.
 Design work was nearly finished at the time of the announcement.
 The design team included Klai Juba Wald Architecture + Interiors, Rockwell Group, and Studio Collective.
 McCarthy Building Companies and Taylor International Corporation were selected as the general contractors.

 It was announced in August 2019 that the Hard Rock would close entirely for about eight months beginning in early February 2020, to allow for the renovations to take place.
 Although there were initially plans to keep the resort partially open during renovations, Bosworth said, "We determined that a phased closing of four months, followed by a total closure of four months was not efficient from a construction process nor could we provide a hospitality service experience our guests deserve."
-A former Hard Rock Cafe building, located on-site, was demolished in November 2019, to make room for valet parking and ride-sharing vehicles.
-The Hard Rock Hotel closed on February 3, 2020, allowing for renovations to begin.
+The former Hard Rock Cafe restaurant, located on-site, was demolished in November 2019 to make room for valet parking and ride-sharing vehicles.
+The Hard Rock Hotel & Casino closed on February 3, 2020, allowing for renovations to begin.